trakmetamodel Project

 Originating Architecture View

-The View Dependency Viewpoint Metamodel - Used to Define the originating view where a triple is first created and the supply of that triple to other views.
+The View Dependency Viewpoint - Used to Define the originating view where a triple is first created and the supply of that triple to other views.

 The View Dependency Viewpoint - Defining View Dependencies Based on Viewpoint Definitions